What do your spa and breakfast cereal have in common? They are both results of our relentless pursuit of health, wellness and longevity.

 Offering adjunct health services not only allows you to capture more of your client’s health dollar, but also strengthens client relationships by anticipating and meeting their needs.
 Plus, because health and appearance are inextricably joined, clients will look and feel better longer – which they will attribute to you and the high quality of your treatments and thus, return again and again and refer friends and family.

+II.
 Selecting Your Wellness Repertoire

 Deciding upon wellness services can be overwhelming.
 You cannot read a magazine or pick up a newspaper without seeing a new anti-aging remedy or technique being touted.